 Service Operation Vessel (SOV) for the offshore wind industry.
 The X-BOW and X-STERN hull lines improve the ability to stay positioned with little movements for safe transfer of technicians and equipment to the turbines.
-Accommodation for 60 people in single cabins, of which 40 are dedicated to service technicians.
+Upgrade to CSOV 2022/23: Increased accommodation and installation of adjustable gangway.

 Purpose-built Service Operation Vessel (SOV) for the offshore wind industry.
 Features the X-BOW and X-STERN designs, to stay positioned with little movements for safe transfer of service technicians to the wind turbines.
 Accommodation for 60 people in single cabins, of which 40 dedicated to service technicians.

 Offshore wind energy generation is one means to reach international climate goals.
 ULSTEIN has been developing offshore wind designs since 2006.
 The designs draw on our broad experience in oil and gas, and range from new turbine installation concepts to foundation installation vessels and service operation vessels.Reference projects